-Diagrams should be submitted electronically via the web submission interface (see §1.10 for details).
+Diagrams should be submitted electronically via the web submission interface (see §1.3).

 4.3.
 Quality

 Electronic files in the formats listed above are essential for high quality reproduction.
 For molecular compounds, a clear, wellpresented ellipsoid plot will show the stereochemistry and any unusual atomic displacements or disorder.